Tetsuya3850/Udacity/README.md

 6 Main Projects from the [Front-End Web Developer Nanodegree of Udacity](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001).

-## 1 Portfolio Site
+## 1. Portfolio Site
-A simple portfolo site utilizing Bootstrap's grid layout system and modals.
+A responsive portfolio site template utilizing Bootstrap's grid layout system and modal cards.

-## 2 Resume Site
+## 2. Resume Site
-A resume page utilizing jQuery.
+A responsive resume page utilizing jQuery.

-## 3 Arcade Game
+## 3. Arcade Game
 A classic arcade game made by HTML5 Canvas and OOP.

-Use arrow key on your keyboard to move the player.
-The objective of the game is to successfully reach the river.
-Be careful of ladybugs, you will lose your life if you got hit by them or step on them.
+Reach the river without colliding with ladybugs!

-## 4 Web Optimization
+## 4. Web Optimization
+Applied tips such as, inline CSS, async JavaScript, and minification to optimize performance. /n Overall performance theory was attained from [Google Web Fundamentals](https://developers.google.com/web/fundamentals/performance/).

-## 5 Neighborhood Map
+## 5. Neighborhood Map
-A neighborhood map that shows popular places of my neighborhood.
-This project used Google Maps API and Knockout.js framework.

-You can filter places by using search bar.
+A neighborhood map of popular places utilizing Google Maps API and Knockout.js framework. /n Places are searchable by search bar and list.
+Also, click the markers for more information from Wikipedia API.

-## 6 Testing
+## 6. Testing
-Wrote tests for a RSS feed reader's functionality with Jasmine.
+Wrote tests for a RSS feed reader with Jasmine.